ItsYikunJiang/HierTuneHub/README.md

     }
 ```

-Now, we can create a tuner object and run the optimization process:
+Now, we can load the search space, create a tuner object and run the optimization process:

 ```python
 search_space = SearchSpace("example.yaml")